Coding89/stripe-data-consolidation/README.md

 ### The Problem: ###

-As our non-profit grew, managing our historical financial data from Stripe became problematic over time due to two major challenges:
+As our non-profit expanded, managing our historical financial data from Stripe became problematic over time due to two major challenges:

 - Fragmented Storage:
 The data is spread across multiple separate CSV files and organised into different structures by year (for example: 2021_06_to_2021_12, 2023, etc).
 This fragmentation made it incredibly difficult to perform multi-year financial analysis or reporting.